-3-13 Sensor Break Alarm
+3-14 Sensor Break Alarm

-Alarm 1 or alarm 2 can be configured as sensor break alarm by selecting SENB $\boxed{5Enb}$ for A1FN or A2FN.
+Alarm 1 or alarm 2 can be configured as sensor break alarm by selecting SENB $\boxed{5E n.b}$ for A1FN or A2FN.
+If alarm 2 is required for sensor break alarm, then OUT2 should be selected with =AL2.

 The sensor break alarm is activated as soon as failure mode occurs.
-Refer to Section 3-16 for failure mode conditions.
+Refer to Section 3-17 for failure mode conditions.
 Note that A-D failure also creates a sensor break alarm.
 TIME,A1SP, A1DV, and A1HY are hidden if alarm 1 is configured as a sensor break alarm.
 Similarly, TIME, A2SP, A2DV and A2HY are hidden if alarm 2 is configured as a sensor break alarm.

 One of 4 kinds of alarm modes can be selected for sensor break alarm.
 These are: Normal alarm, Latching alarm, Holding alarm and Latching/Holding alarm.
 However, the Holding alarm and Latching/Holding alarm are not recommended to be chosen for sensor break alarm since sensor break alarm will not perform holding function even if it is set with holding or latching/holding mode.
-See Section 3-8 for the descriptions of these alarm modes.
+See Section 3-9 for the descriptions of these alarm modes.